 The more money you’re risking, the more caution you might want to apply to your investments.
 Bonds and blue-chip stocks are great options that are a little safer than small-cap stocks but still highly rewarding.

 As you near retirement, take advantage of the increased contribution limit and put as much as you can into your retirement accounts.

 With a diverse portfolio, measured risks, and defined goals, you can retire with ease.

 More Thoughts on Cash Savings and Retirement Investing

 Penelope, thank you for your question, it’s a really good one.
 Also, congratulation on being on top of your finances.

-At a high level, I think your financial planner gave you a good advice.
-For someone in your and your husband age group, Roth IRA offers better tax advantage in the long-term.
-Lowering the 401k but keep the maximum match is also a good advice to help you save some cash for short-term needs.
+At a high level, I think your financial planner gave you good advice.
+For someone in your and your husband age group, Roth IRA offers a better tax advantage in the long-term.
+Lowering the 401k but keep the maximum match is also good advice to help you save some cash for short-term needs.

 Now let’s address your questions one at a time.